antrea-io/antrea/docs/issue-management.md

 3. Apply [`size/<size>`](#size) label to the submission.
 (TODO: we plan to automate this with a GitHub action and apply size based on lines of code).
 4. Ensure that the PR references an existing issue (exceptions to this should be rare).
-If the PR is missing this or needs any additional information, notate in the comment and apply the `triage/needs-information` label.
+If the PR is missing this or needs any additional information, note it in the comment and apply the `triage/needs-information` label.
 5. The PR should have the same `area/<area>`, `kind/<kind>`, and `lifecycle/<lifecycle>` labels as that of the referenced issue.
 (TODO: we plan to automate this with a GitHub action